 On July 8, 2014, Viper entered into a secured revolving credit agreement with Wells Fargo Bank, as the administrative agent, sole book runner and lead arranger.
 The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on Viper's oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be re-determined semi-annually with effective dates of April 1st and October 1st.
 In addition, Viper may request up to three additional redeterminations of the borrowing base during any 12-month period.
 The credit agreement was further amended on May 22, 2015 to, among other things, increase the borrowing base from \$110.0 million to \$175.0 million and to provide for certain restrictions on purchasing margin stock.
 On November 13, 2015, the borrowing base was increased from \$175.0 million to \$200.0 million.
-In connection with the Partnership's spring 2016 redetermination, the Partnership's borrowing base was reduced to \$175.0 million due to a decline in pricing.
-As of June 30, 2016, the Partnership had \$51.5 million outstanding under its credit agreement with a weighted average interest rate of 2.20%.
-As of July 22, 2016, Viper had \$132.5 million in borrowings outstanding under its credit agreement, with a variable interest rate of 3.95%.
-The outstanding borrowings under the credit agreement were used to fund acquisitions.
-On August 5, 2016, Viper used a portion of the net proceeds from its August 2016 public offering of common units to repay \$78.0 million of the borrowings outstanding under its credit agreement.
+In connection with Viper's spring 2016 redetermination, Viper's borrowing base was reduced to \$175.0 million due to a decline in pricing.
+On August 5, 2016, Viper repaid \$78.0 million of its outstanding borrowings with a portion of the proceeds from its August 2016 public offering of common units and, as of September 30, 2016, Viper had \$54.5 million outstanding under its credit agreement with a weighted average interest rate of 2.28%.
+In connection with Viper's fall 2016 redetermination, the agent lender under the credit agreement has recommended that Viper's borrowing base be increased to \$275.0 million.